 - In terms of the team sport versus individual sport, I would continue to support Ben much like you are currently, let him continue to sample many different sport and activities.
 The question of team versus individual sports doesn’t matter nearly as much as whether the experience is a quality experience.

 - All the team sports your mentioned are invasion sports.
 Perhaps consider other team sports that aren’t invasion sports, e.g. volleyball, badminton, table tennis, orienteering.

 The relationship between competence and motivation

 Self Determination Theory is a theory of human motivation and personality that helps psychologists analyse people’s inherent growth tendencies and innate psychological needs.
-It helps us think about what goes into making quality sport experiences, by providing a lens to think about how we create a sport environment that supports the participant to be self-motivated and self-driven (i.e. intrinsically motivated).
-Ultimately, positive sport environments are conducive for supporting young people to have high intrinsic motivation for doing that activity.
-That is, the environment supports young people to want to keep doing the activity because they enjoy the activity itself, as oppose to other extrinsic motivators (reward, recognition, to please a parent, etc.).
-Research shows, that high intrinsic motivation equates to increased likelihood that a young person will continue to be involved in an activity.
+It helps us think about what goes into making quality sport experiences, by providing a lens to think about how we create a sports environment that supports the participant to be self-motivated and self-driven (i.e. intrinsically motivated).
+Ultimately, positive sport environments are conducive to supporting young people to have high intrinsic motivation for doing that activity.
+That is, the environment supports young people to want to keep doing the activity because they enjoy the activity itself, as opposed to other extrinsic motivators (reward, recognition, to please a parent, etc.).
+Research shows, that high intrinsic motivation equates to an increased likelihood that a young person will continue to be involved in an activity.

 Self Determination Theory states that intrinsic motivation is underpinned by the nurturing of three key psychological needs: Autonomy, Relatedness and Competency.
 Watch the video below for a quick introduction to these psychological needs: